pipobscure/pipobscure/_posts/2017-04-06-a-computer-lets-you-make-more-mistakes-faster-than.markdown

 ---
 layout: post
-title: a computer lets you make more mistakes faster than
+title: A computer lets you make more mistakes faster...
 date: 2017-04-06 13:00:25 Z
 tags: []
 ---